-Visit El Questro Wilderness Park is from April to October to enjoy time while hiking to waterfalls, swimming in holes and thermal springs, and becoming closer to nature going to unique fishing springs.
+Visit El Questro Wilderness Park from April to October to enjoy the time while hiking to waterfalls, swimming in holes and thermal springs, and becoming closer to nature by going to unique fishing springs.
 There is accommodation for any taste, from private camping under the starry sky to luxury villas and homesteads.

 Blue Mountain, in New South Wales, Australia, is one of the most spectacular national parks in the whole country.
-Bordering Sydney’s metropolitan area with foothills starting just 30 miles west from Sydney, the Blue Mountains is another option for those visiting the state capital aside from Hunter Valley with its wine history.
+Bordering Sydney’s metropolitan area with foothills starting just 30 miles west of Sydney, the Blue Mountains is another option for those visiting the state capital aside from Hunter Valley with its wine history.

 Opposite a calm and quiet luxury dining experience, the Blue Mountains with its dramatic scenery is a budget-friendly destination (you can get there by public transport from Sydney), perfectly fit for those seeking a more adventurous nature spot.
 If you are taking a road trip, have a look, and consider visiting Lake Burragorang as well.

 If getting married in Sydney and tossing keys over the Harbour Bridge into the water is not your kind of thing, Melbourne with its amazing street art and generally less costly hotel and accommodation options might be a better choice.
 For couples choosing to visit Melbourne, the best time to go on a romantic getaway is between March and May, and September and November.
-These shoulder seasons have moderate temperature and fewer tourist crowds, so newlyweds can enjoy the greatest spots for less.
+These shoulder seasons have moderate temperatures and fewer tourist crowds, so newlyweds can enjoy the greatest spots for less.

 Wollongong in New South Wales, Australia, is a great spot for couples that are best enjoyed in shoulder months.
 Located on the coast south of Sydney, it is a must-see if you drive along the Grand Pacific Drive.
-Moreover, the Royal National Park is the second oldest in the world, will surprise you with its ocean, sandstone cliffs and wetlands, rainforests, and fresh eucalyptus forests.
+Moreover, the Royal National Park is the second oldest in the world, and will surprise you with its ocean, sandstone cliffs and wetlands, rainforests, and fresh eucalyptus forests.
 A great place to retreat from the city buzz and crowds.

 3-hour drive from Brisbane, this city on the Gold Coast boasts incredible natural scenery.
-If you are a newly married family going on a honeymoon with kids, Coolangatta and Gold Coast is a safe, romantic, and gorgeous place to visit for both a romantic stay or a family vacation.
+If you are a newly married family going on a honeymoon with kids, Coolangatta and Gold Coast is a safe, romantic, and gorgeous place to visit for both a romantic stay and a family vacation.
 Sunbathe on Kirra Beach, learn about English explorers visiting Captain cook Memorial and Lighthouse, and get sporty on the Centaur Remembrance Walk.

 Experience Australian hospitality on Nelson Bay, where you can swim at the Dutchman’s Beach known for its calm water, or encounter aquatic life at an aquatic reserve with prolific marine life.
-Dive in the waters to see the crowded marine life such as grey sharks, and spot the humpback whales and dolphins on a cruise.
+Dive into the waters to see the crowded marine life such as grey sharks, and spot the humpback whales and dolphins on a cruise.